-4. Heat resistant ceramic paint
+4. High temp ceramic paint

 The heat resistance properties of ceramic coating are well known, and some of the highest temperature paints available are ceramics.
 They also provide corrosion protection and chemical resistance and a hard finish.
-With ceramic high temperature paint insulation and the metal under it can also be protected.
+With high temperature ceramic paint, insulation and the metal under it can also be protected.

 How to choose a temperature resistant paint

 As with any coating application, understanding the needs of your substrate and the application process is crucial for making the right coating choice.
 As well as knowing the substrate type, you need to know its environment, its use, the coating time parameters, and the likely ways it will fail.
 Here are some questions you need to ask before you can choose a high temperature paint: